Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Greene Street

-👉 Best Area For Attractions and Sightseeing |Best Greene Street Hotels: Teller HouseGrand Imperial HotelThe Wyman Hotel
+👉 Best Area For Attractions and Sightseeing |Best Greene Street Hotels: Teller HouseGrand Imperial HotelThe Wyman Hotel Altus Lodge

 Prospectors and miners first settled in Silverton in 1874.
 More than 400 buildings were constructed in the town’s first decade, many of which appeared on Greene Street.

-The red brick exterior of the Wyman Hotel upholds a Wild West feel, too.
+The red brick exterior of The Wyman Hotel upholds a Wild West feel, too.
 But inside is a contrasting, modern aesthetic that mirrors the appearance of urban, boutique accommodations.

 This eclectic mix of old and new is evident throughout Greene Street’s shops and restaurants, all within walking distance.
 Kendall Mountain Recreation Area, perfect for families and learning skiers, is also just a half-mile walk away.